-With the addition of this new data from the first and second quarter of 2009, the percentage of email identified as abusive has oscillated over the last year between 89% and 91%.
-The number of unaltered delivered email per mailbox has fluctuated in roughly the reverse manner from 10% to 8%.
+With the addition of this new data from the first and second quarters of 2010, the percentage of email identified as abusive has oscillated over the last six quarters between 88% and 91%.
+The number of unaltered delivered email per mailbox has fluctuated in roughly the reverse manner.
 The fluctuation in the metrics, therefore, may be the result of service providers dealing with new schemes introduced by abusers to escape service providers' detection methods, including the use of filters to keep abusive email from reaching users' inboxes.